balcieren/go-microservice-boilerplate/README.md

 # Go Microservice Boilerplate

-The pattern which used with dependency injection, makes it easy to build expandable applications.
+The template which used with dependency injection, makes it easy to build expandable applications.

 ![microservice](https://i.ibb.co/rxRpDnL/microservice.png)